cbrennanpoole/Qualitative-Self/README.md

             - Closed (CLO) Load - to - Ride (LTR) or
             - Over-the-road (OTR);
         3. Ensure AS400 (dos-based) became a daily task with a continuous reconciliation strategy,
-            - with plan for departure and direct verification with the linehaul unit; which
+            - With plan for departure and direct verification with the linehaul unit; which
                1. further tear - down barriers in place
                    - cross-(dys)functionally among the various units that had
                        1. Begun to stagnate due to groupthink rather than